 Teh – meaning “tea” in many Southeast Asian regions.

 Teh People is an interdisciplinary production studio interested in brewing creative conversations and collaborations in quiet and evocative ways.
 With a topical interest in the creative arts, and a particular love for modern-day artisans who practice a spirit of stillness in their craft, Teh People hopes to explore (em)bodied processes of artmaking through conversations, objects and experiences.

 Jasmine Gui is an interdisciplinary artist, researcher and arts programmer.

-Besides Teh People, she is the founder of Project 40 Collective, a pan-Asian interdisciplinary artist collective, managing editor at LooseLeaf Magazine and co-founder at TACLA.
-She holds an MA in English, Diaspora and Transnational Studies from the University of Toronto.
+Besides Teh People, she is the co-founder at TACLA.
+She holds an MA in English, Diaspora and Transnational Studies from the University of Toronto and is currently a PhD student in English at York University.

-Her work has been featured in publications such SineTheta, GUTS Magazine, The Spectatorial and Panorama Journal, Softblow, and the Hart House Review.
+Her work has been featured in publications such Room Magazine, SineTheta, GUTS Magazine, The Spectatorial and Panorama Journal, Softblow, and the Hart House Review.
 She is the author two chapbooks: boke, published by wordsonpages in 2017, and If A Carp Dreams Of The Milky Way, published with Penrose Press in 2019.